jcumby/ionic_materials_chem/lecture1.md

 - polymeric ionic conductors (for fuel cells)
 - Molecular salts for phamaceutical applications
-	- Often better *in-vivo* properties than e.g. co-crystals
+	- Often better *in-vivo* properties than *e.g.* co-crystals
-- Ionic liquids for e.g. nuclear waste processing
+- Ionic liquids for *e.g.* nuclear waste processing

 ---

-time: 7:00
 # Recap on crystal structure

 Periodic solids can be described by a unit cell